xinxianzhao/xinxianzhao.github.io/_pages/about.md

   - /about.html
 ---

 Hi, there!
 I am currently a fourth-year PhD candidate at [Tongji University](https://www.tongji.edu.cn).
+I am very fortunate to be advised by [Prof. Xiaohu Yang](https://sfl.tongji.edu.cn/14/7e/c11234a136318/page.htm) and to collaborate with researchers from [The Center for Speech and Language Processing](https://sfl.tongji.edu.cn/yywyyjgyjzx/list.htm) on speech disorders.

 Research interests
 ======
+What makes it effortful for older adults to engage with the changing world?
+I believe subtle clues can be found in their speech processing during daily life.
+As individuals age, they continue to absorb language knowledge from their surroundings, but they also experience deterioration in various mechanisms, including articulatory, auditory, and cognitive functions.

-My research centres on the production and perception of focus prosody across adulthood, which has allowed me to explore the underlying mechanisms of speech disorders among aging populations.
+My research centres on the production and perception of speech prosody across adulthood, which has allowed me to explore the underlying mechanisms of speech disorders among aging populations.
 I am very keen to utilize interdisciplinary methodologies, including linguistic, acoustic, and psychological measurements, to address this issue.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

-Getting started
+Job finding
 ======
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
-1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
-Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
-1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
-1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
-They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section